 Like many Texas ghost towns, the Indian Gap could completely disappear at any moment.
 Days before we made the two-hour drive south to explore and photograph it, one of its key buildings — a large, two-story, red-brick school built in 1913 — was demolished.
 All that remains of the school are its twin cement columns that once guided students to its main entrance.

 There are many abandoned towns scattered across America.
 These places were once bustling communities but now lie empty due to economic hardships.
 Many of these towns have become tourist attractions.

 There are several reasons why they have been left alone.
-One of those reasons is because there was no electricity available at the time.
-Another reason could be because the place had suffered severe damage during floods.
+One of those reasons is that no electricity was available at the time.
+Another reason could be that the place suffered severe damage during floods.
 Ghosts and spirits often haunt abandoned towns.

 They are usually located in remote areas and are surrounded by forests.
 Most of these locations are off-limits to tourists.
 However, there are a few exceptions, like Ghost Towns USA.
 Here, visitors can explore the ruins of deserted settlements.